The MAB Model F Pistol

 MADE IN FRANCE FOR W.A.C.

-The “FOR W.A.C.” portion on the gun in my possession was obviously hand-stamped at a later time than the “MADE IN FRANCE” portion, as it is much deeper.
+The “FOR W.A.C.” portion on the gun in my possession was obviously hand-stamped or engraved at a later time than the “MADE IN FRANCE” portion, as it is much deeper.
+I have seen at least two guns that were retailed in South Africa marked on the right side “MEIZER” in place of the “FOR W.A.C.”

 The last two digits of the serial number are stamped on the underside of the slide, and the breech block and slide lock have assembly numbers stamped on them.
 But there are no proof marks of any kind on the gun.
 The early Type II shown here is serial number 4532.
-We have observed serial numbers for Type II Model Fs as low as 3678 and as high as 117XX (the owner didn’t wish to reveal the entire number).
+We have observed serial numbers for Type II Model Fs as low as 3678 and as high as 12313.

 According to Huon, production ended in October of 1963.
-Total production is not known, but was probably less than 30,000.
-The highest serial number I have encountered was in the 11,700s.
+Total production is not known, but was probably not much more than 12,500.
 Please email me if you have a high serial number.*

 The slide can be locked open by rotating the manual safety lever all the way to the rear and drawing the slide back, but the gun should be properly field stripped so the barrel can be cleaned from the rear.
 The gun probably originally came with a tool to operate the take-down latch, but I didn’t get one with my used gun.
 It requires a tool with a rounded point, about a millimeter in diameter, or perhaps a tad smaller, and 3.5 to 4 millimeters long.
 You may be able to use a paper clip or a slim drift punch.